giantswarm/docs/src/content/platform-overview/security/cluster-security/cluster-access/index.md

 Teleport cluster access is based on GitHub SSO with MFA.
 Only users in the GitHub Giant Swarm Organization are allowed to authenticate.

-We run highly resilient and available Teleport cluster on AWS with robust access and audit logs for each user session.
+We run a highly resilient and available Teleport cluster with robust access and audit logs for each user session.

 ## Admin access via VPN (deprecated)